KBTX-TV: History

-KBTX was the first television station in the Brazos Valley, first going on the air on May 22, 1957.
-It broadcast from the same studio for its entire history, though that building has been added on to multiple times.
-Originally a primary CBS affiliate with a secondary ABC affiliation, KBTX became a primary affiliate of the latter network in September 1977 along with its parent station.
-Both stations then reverted to CBS in September 1983.
+KBTX was the first television station in the Brazos Valley, first going on air on May 22, 1957.
+It has broadcast from the same studio for its entire history, though the building has been renovated multiple times.
+Originally a primary CBS affiliate with a secondary ABC affiliation, KBTX became a primary affiliate of ABC in September 1977 along with its parent station.
+Both stations reverted to CBS in September 1983.

-On October 14, 1983, KBTX flipped the switch on a new transmitter in the Grimes County community of Carlos.
+On October 14, 1983, KBTX opened a new transmitter in the Grimes County community of Carlos.
 The 1,700 ft tower nearly doubled the number of homes the station reached.

 Perhaps the most noteworthy coverage from KBTX was on November 18, 1999.
-Early that morning, the Aggie Bonfire stack collapses, killing 12 and injuring 27.
+Early that morning, the Aggie Bonfire stack collapsed, killing 12 and injuring 27.
 The station provided non-stop coverage of the event, and served as a major source of information locally and nationally in the hours that followed.

-KBTX began celebrating its 50th anniversary in May 2007.
+KBTX celebrated its 50th anniversary in May 2007.
 Many former on-air staff returned for the celebration, including some who guest-anchored newscasts.

-In accordance with the original February 2009 date mandated by the federal government, KBTX permanently shut down its analog signal effective January 20, 2009 as it made the transition to digital television.
-On February 28, 2009, KBTX began broadcasting at full power digital from the enhanced Carlos tower, again expanding its signal dramatically.
+In accordance with the original February 2009 date mandated by the federal government, KBTX permanently shut down its analog signal on January 20, 2009, as it made the transition to digital television.
+On February 28, 2009, KBTX began broadcasting digitally at full power from the enhanced Carlos tower, again expanding its signal dramatically.
 The station had been broadcasting on low power digital between its analog signal shutdown and the full power activation, in addition to being carried on cable systems and DirecTV.